A healthy vegetarian diet, what is that?

 A healthier, more conscious plant based diet is sometimes also a necessity for health reasons.
 Many illnesses can be prevented and symptoms improved by adding more vegetables and fiber to your diet.

-The key to a well planned nutrition is variety.
+The key to any well planned nutrition is variety.

 Simply eat many different vegetables, grains, legumes and fruits during the day and the week to ensure you get all the vitamins, protein and other nutrition that you need.